1rsh/loggin/README.md

 ## Usage
 To use Loggin, follow these steps:
-* Open the [IIT Kharagpur ERP login page](https://erp.iitkgp.ac.in/) in your Chrome browser.
 * Click on the Loggin extension icon, which should be visible in the Chrome toolbar.
-* In the Loggin interface, enter all your ERP credentials (e.g., username, password) and click on the "Save" button to store your credentials securely (Only need to do this one time).
+* In the Loggin interface, enter all your Roll Number and Password and click on the "Get Questions" button to store your credentials securely (Only need to do this one time).
+* Wait for a second and fill in the answers to the corresponding questions.
+* Once your credentials are saved, Open the [IIT Kharagpur ERP login page](https://erp.iitkgp.ac.in/) in your Chrome browser.
-* Once your credentials are saved, click on the extension in Chrome's extensions bar.
+* Click on the extension in Chrome's extensions bar.
-* Loggin will prompt you for an OTP (One-Time Password) required for authentication.
+* Loggin will prompt you for an OTP (One-Time Password) required for authentication (We are not bypassing this feature for your security).
 Enter the OTP in the given prompt and click on "Submit."
 * Loggin will automatically fill in your saved credentials, submit the login form, and complete the authentication process.
 * After successful login, you will be directed to the ERP dashboard, indicating that Loggin has successfully logged you in.
 > **Note:**  Loggin securely stores your credentials locally on your computer, ensuring their privacy and security.